EagleMind/colorFlow/README.md

+# Note :
+This project is still a two days baby, has no vision yet and i made it because i'm a UI/UX enthusiast. maybe it would be useful,live and maintained by the community one day and maybe never. you're welcome to contribute.

 # Color Generation Project

 This project provides utilities for generating color pairs based on different color schemes such as analogous colors and pastel color pairs.
 The main goal is to assist in creating visually appealing color combinations for various design purposes.